 - Google does NOT use meta descriptions to rank you higher.
 However, if set-up correctly, Google might register the higher CTR and reward you for this.

-Setting a global meta-description in Joomla
+Joomla setup: Setting a global meta-description or not

 System > Global Configuration > Site tab, under Meta-Data